Joseph Sequenzia

 Sequenzia then joined the innovation-based agency Fusion 5 as creative director.
 Working on Nike, Coca-Cola USA bottle and fountain, Champion Athletics, The Atlanta Olympic Games and RJ Reynolds business In 1997 he was hired by Cyrk to be the creative director of their newly formed marketing arm based in New York City.
 There he worked on initiating consumer loyalty programs for Marlboro, FUSA, MasterCard, McDonald's and the Pepsi-Stuff program Additional clients included Howard Schultz, aiding Starbucks in their loyalty program, and forming a new venture with NBA basketball player Shaquille O'Neal called "TWISM" ("the world is mine").
 This led to Cyrk being named PROMO magazine's Agency of the Year in 1998.

 Sequenzia was then hired by Interpublic Group's Draft Worldwide Draft Worldwide (now DraftFCB) as executive vice president, executive creative director of Draft NY, under the condition that he run, then shut down their now fledgling acquisition of Marketing Corporation of America through the end of the buyout term of eighteen months.

-Living in New York City and witnessing the September 11 attacks he had a life changing moment.
-He left his position the next day and began his own pursuit, ultimately founding milk* initially in New York, then moving the agency to Connecticut in 2003.
+Sequenzia founded milk* initially in New York, then moving the agency to Connecticut in 2003.
 In 2011 milk* were hired by entrepreneurial energy buyers to take advantage of deregulated energy policies and launched North American Power.
 Ultimately growing the business to employ some 5,000 with sales of $300m+.
 North American Power had several business units, direct sales associates and affiliate programs leading to their acquisition by Calpine Corp in 2016.